 Like backup, data replication copies and moves data to another location.
 The difference is that replication copies data in real- or near-real time, so you have a more up-to-date copy.

 Replication is usually performed outside your operating system, in the cloud.
+There’s no need to wait for backup tapes to be pulled.
 Because a copy of all your mission-critical data is there, you can “failover” and migrate production seamlessly.
-There’s no need for wait for backup tapes to be pulled.

 The DRaaS Option

 DRaaS solutions offer benefits that make them an attractive option for integrating into a DR plan.
 By employing true continuous data protection, a DRaaS solution can offer a recovery point objective (RPO) of a few seconds.
-Applications can be recovered instantly and automatically — in some cases with a service level agreement (SLA) based RTO of minutes.
+Applications can be recovered instantly and automatically — sometimes with a service level agreement (SLA) based RTO of minutes.

-DRaaS solutions also use scalable infrastructure, allowing virtual access of assets with little or no hardware and software expenditures.
+DRaaS solutions also use scalable infrastructure, allowing virtual access to assets with little or no hardware and software expenditures.
 This saves on software licenses and hardware.
-Because DRaaS solutions are managed by third parties, your internal IT resources are freed up for other initiatives.
+Because third parties manage DRaaS solutions, your internal IT resources are freed up for other initiatives.
 DRaaS platforms vary, so research your options to find the one that best meets your needs.

 Celebrate with BaaS and DRaaS